Stencyl/stencylpedia/chapter-5/maps.md

 Maps are useful when you want to...

-* Store many things but don't care about the order.
+* Store many things, but don't care about the order.
-* Want to access things instantly.
+* Access things instantly.
-* Prefer to refer to things by name.
+* Refer to things by name.

 Lists are better if you want to...